Buy a machine with basic facilities.

 In fact most clothes manufacturing is done on a straight stitch machine.
 But manufacturers do have sergers/ overlockers for seam finishing and sewing knit fabrics.
 If you want one machine that can finish seams and sew knits, as well as do the main sewing on woven fabrics, you need a basic machine that can sew zigzag as well as straight stitch.

-You can find marvellous bargains from charity shops.
+You can find marvellous sewing machine bargains from charity shops.

 Otherwise it’s worth paying a bit more to get a guarantee.